 "I see, and it kinda looked like it was made of rocks."
 Mia laughs.

-"Well I guess that settles it."
-Ruko interjects.
+"Well, I guess that settles it," Ruko interjects.

 We both look at Ruko as he slides the gear to us.
-I set the holster to the pistol on my waist. the rifle I let hang on my back as the assault rifle lays diagonally across the sniper.
+I set the holster to the pistol on my waist.
+The rifle I let hang on my back as the assault rifle lays diagonally across the sniper.
 Mia gets her new stuff on her person.
 I grab my electric whip and smirk lightly.
 I can't help but feel empowered as I hold it in my hand.
 I slip it onto my holster's belt.
-I want that to stay near my hands reach.
+I want that to stay near my hand’s reach.

 She seems to be rather relaxed in these situations.
 Large groups were never my kind of thing.
 Maybe that's why I'm single after all this time.
-Most get together at age fifteen the recent years because of ever-shortening life spans.
-I shudder just thinking of quickly some died back home.
+Most get together at age fifteen in the recent years because of ever-shortening life spans.
+I shudder just thinking of how quickly some died back home.

 "You okay?"
 Mia pipes up.

-"Honestly, what if we see another Asag?"
+"Honestly… what if we see another Asag?"
 I ask.

 "Fair.
-Also, it's good to know we have a friend here too."
+Also, it's good to know we have a friend here, too."
 I say.

 "Agreed."
 Mia nods.